OpenElements/open-elements-website/content/posts/2020-02-21-adopt-tests.md

 In this article, I will give an overview of the test infrastructure of AdoptOpenJDK and describe the different types of tests that will be executed for each release.
 All this ends in a well tested distribution that is ready to use for the enterprise.

-{% include elements/block.html text="As the world of testing at AdoptOpenJDK is evolving and improving quickly, some information and descriptions of this article may fall behind the march of progress.
-The most updated documentation can always be found [in our github repo](https://github.com/AdoptOpenJDK/openjdk-tests)" %}

 ## Guide to the test jobs at AdoptOpenJDK

 For all nightly and release builds, test jobs are running as part of the [AdoptOpenJDK continuous delivery pipelines]((ci.adoptopenjdk.net)).
 For the test step of a build, all tests are grouped by its type.
 Currently, the tests of AdoptOpenJDK are split into 6 different groups/types.
 When running the test phase on our CI servers the defined groups will be executed in parallel.
 All these tests are defined in the open source test framework [**AQA** (AdoptOpenJDK Quality Assurance)](https://blog.adoptopenjdk.net/2019/07/the-first-drop-introducing-adoptopenjdk-quality-assurance-aqa-v1-0) that is provided by AdoptOpenJDK and can be found [here](https://github.com/AdoptOpenJDK/openjdk-tests).
 The following image shows the simplified pipeline of the AdoptOpenJDK builds and all the different test groups that are part of the test step in each build: